 The Bill died when Parliament was dissolved ahead of the October 2019 federal General Election.
 The Liberal party included a commitment to end the practice during the 2021 election campaign.

-Pets in Research / Pound Seizure:
+No Pets in Research

 Every year thousands of lost and abandoned dogs and cats are purchased by research facilities from municipal pounds and used for experimental purposes.
 They are subjected to a life of pain and suffering and eventually killed.

-Military Trauma Training:
+Military Trauma Training

 Fast Facts about Animal Research in Canada:

-- In one year, between 2008 and 2009 the number of animals used for experimentation in Canada jumped from 2,272,815 to 3,375,027 a staggering 1,102,212 increase.
-The number has remained over three million for most the intervening years.
+- In one year, between 2008 and 2009 the number of animals used for experimentation in Canada jumped from 2,272,815 to 3,375,027, a staggering increase of 1,102,212.
+In 2020, the number reached 5,067,778.
+Just over half the animals used were birds.

 - Animals are used even when non-animal alternatives are available.
 Researchers are reluctant to try new methods and there is often no incentive to discontinue animal use.
-Funding bodies provide little or no incentive to seek alternative approaches to the current live animal experimentation.
+Funding bodies provide little or no incentive to seek alternative approaches to the current model of live animal experimentation.